aio-libs/aiozmq/docs/rpc.rst

 You can think about :term:`msgpack` as: this is a-like JSON but fast and compact.

-Every object that can be passed to :func:`json.dump` can be passed to :func:`msgpack.dump` also.
+Every object that can be passed to :func:`json.dump`, can be passed to :func:`msgpack.dump` also.
 The same for unpacking.

 The only difference is: *aiozmq.rpc* converts all :class:`lists